 Mental Health Conditions

-A mental illness is a condition that impacts a person's thinking, feeling or mood may affect and his or her ability to relate to others and function on a daily basis.
+A mental illness is a condition that affects a person's thinking, feeling or mood.
+Such conditions may affect someone's ability to relate to others and function each day.
 Each person will have different experiences, even people with the same diagnosis.

 Recovery, including meaningful roles in social life, school and work, is possible, especially when you start treatment early and play a strong role in your own recovery process.

 A mental health condition isn’t the result of one event.
-Research suggests multiple, interlinking causes.
-Genetics, environment and lifestyle combine to influence whether someone develops a mental health condition.
+Research suggests multiple, linking causes.
+Genetics, environment and lifestyle influence whether someone develops a mental health condition.
 A stressful job or home life makes some people more susceptible, as do traumatic life events like being the victim of a crime.
-Biochemical processes and circuits as well as basic brain structure may play a role too.
+Biochemical processes and circuits and basic brain structure may play a role, too.

 Recovery and Wellness

-1 in 5 adults experiences a mental health condition every year.
-1 in 20 lives with a serious mental illness such as schizophrenia or bipolar disorder.
-In addition to the person directly experiencing by a mental illness, family, friends and communities are also affected.
+One in 5 adults experiences a mental health condition every year.
+One in 17 lives with a serious mental illness such as schizophrenia or bipolar disorder.
+In addition to a person's directly experiencing a mental illness, family, friends and communities are also affected.

-50% of mental health conditions begin by age 14 and 75% of mental health conditions develop by age 24.
+Half of mental health conditions begin by age 14, and 75% of mental health conditions develop by age 24.
 The normal personality and behavior changes of adolescence may mimic or mask symptoms of a mental health condition.
 Early engagement and support are crucial to improving outcomes and increasing the promise of recovery.